Nelluc6/spaceship-titanic/README.md

 When: I train a model on the training data and then apply it to the test data
 Then: I will be able to predict whether a passenger was transported to another dimension with some degree of accuracy
 #### **Feature 2:** Planetary Economic Status Evaluation
-##### **Scenario 1:** I am someone who wants to discover economic disparity between planets
+##### **Scenario 2:** I am someone who wants to discover economic disparity between planets
 Given: The "HomePlanet", "VIP" status, and expenditures at the various luxury amenities
 When: Comparing the expenditures of people from one planet to those of another
 Then: I will be able to show if a trend exists that shows any sort of economic or cultural disparity due to differences in status and spending
 #### **Feature 3:** Evaluation of Transportation Outcomes
-#### **Scenario 3:** I am someone who wishes to assess the accuracy of my model for further tweaking
+##### **Scenario 3:** I am someone who wishes to assess the accuracy of my model for further tweaking
 Given: The test data results for "Transported", my predictive model, and access to the test data
 When: I apply my model to the test data and submit my predictions
 Then: I will receive feedback on my accuracy and update my model to achieve a higher classification accuracy

 ## Step 2: ETL Pipeline
 ### Training Data

-#### Normalizing Extracted Data
+#### Normalizing Extracted Data and Creating New Features

-#### Creating New Features
+#### Modeling

 #### Predicting Outcomes of BDD Scenarios